Depression

 Want to discuss your options?
 Connect with one of Felix's healthcare practitioners today.

-If you or someone you know is having suicidal thoughts and needs immediate assistance, call the Canada Suicide Prevention Service at 1-833-456-4566, available 24/7.
-You can also text 45645 after 4pm EST. Check out our list of 90+ mental health resources in Canada here.
+If you or someone you know is having suicidal thoughts and needs immediate assistance, call 911 or go to your nearest emergency department.
+You can also call the Canada Suicide Prevention Service at 1-833-456-4566 (available 24/7) or text 45645 after 4pm EST. Check out our list of 90+ mental health resources in Canada here.

 Medically reviewed by